faasjs/faasjs/images/node/README.md

 ## Features

 - Base on `node:lts-alpine` with tiny image size and node lts version.
+(Also support debian with `faasjs/node:debian`)

 ## Usage